 Fox News Channel will present a town hall with 2020 Democratic presidential candidate Sen. Bernie Sanders (I-Vt.) on Monday, April 15, from 6:30pm to 7:30pm ET in Bethlehem, Pennsylvania.

-Martha MacCallum currently serves as the co-anchor of America's Newsroom alongside Bill Hemmer (Weekdays 9-11AM/ET).
+Martha MacCallum currently serves as the anchor of The Story With Martha MacCallum (weeknights 7PM/ET).
 She joined FOX News Channel (FNC) in January 2004 and is based in New York.